flavius-dinu/pulumi_dev_challenge/README.md

-# Deploying a static website with Pulumi and Spacelift
+# Deploying a static website with Pulumi

 ## Static site